Skip to page content

 A biopsy is a safe procedure but complications can sometimes arise.

-• Other rare complications of lung biopsy include severe bleeding/haemorrhage or infection which may require admission into hospital.
+• Extremely rarely a lung biopsy may cause severe bleeding or life-threatening haemorrhage which may require admission into hospital.

 • If the sample taken does not provide a diagnosis the procedure may need to be repeated at a later date.